Airstack-xyz/docs/guides/token-transfers.md

 ---
 description: >-
-  Learn how to use Airstack to fetch all ERC20/721/1155 token transfers data, from or to user(s), across Ethereum, Polygon, and Base.
+  Learn how to use Airstack to fetch all ERC20/721/1155 token transfers data, from or to user(s), across Ethereum, Polygon, Base, and Zora.
 layout:
   title:
     visible: true